-Instead of a single examination, you will be assessed on at least two tasks per semester, which may be oral examinations, written tests, practical work, writing seminar papers, giving presentations or doing homework.
+Instead of a single examination, you will be assessed on at least two tasks - which may be oral examinations, written tests, practical work, writing seminar papers, giving presentations, doing homework or collaborate - per semester.
 In addition, attendance is compulsory in these courses.
 However, the lecturers can waive this requirement in certain cases for individual course units.

 If you do not pass a course with immanent examinations, you have to take it again as a whole.
 This repetition is possible three times (teacher training programme) or four times (all other programmes).
-For exercises (UE), design exercises (KU) and lectures with integrated exercises (VU) there is an exception.
-Here, selective partial performances (e.g. written examinations, tests, oral examinations, presentations, etc.), whose negative assessment or non-performance (with the exception of examinations within the meaning of § 26 para.
-8 in the Legal Regulations of Academic Affairs) in any case leads to a negative overall assessment or which contribute of at least 40 percent of the assessment to the overall assessment, once in a suitable form within four weeks of the end of the course by students of the course by students who would otherwise be assessed negatively.
+Except in the case of exercises (UE), design exercises (KU) and lectures with integrated exercises (VU) - here, partial performances (e.g. examinations, tests, oral examinations, presentations, etc.), the negative assessment or non-performance of which (except for dropped examinations as defined in § 27) in any case leads to a negative overall assessment or which make up a contribution of at least 40 percent of the assessment to the overall assessment, must be repeated.
+These must be submitted once in an appropriate form within four weeks after the end of the course by students who would otherwise be assessed negatively.